Skip to main content

 Do I have to come to all the sessions?

 No. Come to as many as you want.
-Check out the training schedules to see what you can attend.
-If you are keen on racing successfully, you are strongly recommended to attend as many of the runs and sessions as possible.
-The repetition sessions (coloured red on the main schedule) are particularly important.
+Check out the training schedule to see what we offer.
+If you are keen on racing, you are strongly recommended to attend as many of the runs and sessions as possible.
+The interval sessions are particularly important.

 Is there a club mailing list?

-How do I find out about the arrangements for training sessions and races?
+How do I find out about the arrangements for training/races?

-Training times and venues are posted on the website here and are updated weekly.
-However, more detailed information about particular sessions, and any last-minute changes, are sent out to the training email list so you are advised to subscribe.
+Training times and venues are announced every Sunday evening via the training mailing list.
+However, more detailed information about particular sessions, and any last-minute changes, are communicated directly by the club captain.

-In the Michaelmas term, the cross country “2nds – 4ths” and “Blues” Varsity Matches are the key events.
-There are other important races for CUH&H in the run up to the Varsity Matches, including the RAF Match, and the “Mob” Match.
+In Michaelmas term, the cross-country Varsity Matches are the key events.
+There are other important races for CUH&H in the lead-up to Varsity such as Cuppers, which is the selection race for Varsity.

-In the Lent term the most important race is the BUCS Cross-Country Championship.
+In Lent term, the most important race is the BUCS Cross-Country Championship.

 What is a Varsity Match?

 A Varsity Match is an annual sporting event between Cambridge University and Oxford University.
-Each sport will have one: the annual boat race on the Thames is probably the most famous example.
+Each sport has one, with the annual Boat Race on the Thames being the most famous example.
 Cross-country is no exception.

 Who selects the teams for the Varsity Match?

-The men’s and ladies’ first (a.k.a.
-“Blues”) teams are selected by the men’s and ladies’ captains respectively.
-The remaining teams are selected by the captains in discussion with the rest of the CUH&H committee.
+The men’s and ladies’ first teams (or Blues) are selected by the men’s and ladies’ captains, respectively.
+The remaining teams are selected by the captains in consultation with the rest of the CUH&H committee.

 What is Varsity Match team selection based on?

-This will vary a bit from year to year but, in general, the key selection race is the inter-collegiate cross-country championship race (a.k.a.
-“Cuppers”), which takes place around one week before the 2nds – 4ths Varsity Match.
-Most captains will take into account performances in other races during Michaelmas term.
+The key selection race is the inter-collegiate cross-country championship race (Cuppers), which usually takes place two weeks before the 2nds – 4ths Varsity Match.
+Most captains will also take into account performances in other races during Michaelmas term.

 No. Everyone will get a race in a Varsity Match team.
-While there are eight members of each of the men’s 1st – 3rd teams and women’s 1st and 2nds, unlimited numbers are allowed in the men’s 4ths and ladies’ 3rds.
-Runners of all standards can therefore take part and indeed are encouraged to do so.
-Of course the more you put into your training, the greater are your chances of being selected for the higher teams.
+While there are eight members in the men’s 1st – 3rd teams and the women’s 1st and 2nd teams, there are unlimited numbers allowed in the ‘mob’ matches.
+Runners of all standards are therefore encouraged to take part.
+Of course, the more effort you put into your training, the greater your chances of being selected for the higher teams.

-Other sports can award half-Blues, although outstanding performances in any sport can be considered for a discretionary Blue by the Blues committee.
-You can also be awarded a half-Blue in a full-Blue sport if you have performed well but not quite to the standard of a full-Blue.
-Some sports have hard and fast rules about how Blues are awarded, others are at the discretion of the captain.
-In general, competing sufficiently well for the first team in the Varsity Match is a necessary condition for a full-Blue.
+Other sports can award Half-Blues.
+Outstanding performances in any sport can be considered for a discretionary Blue by the Blues Committee.
+You may also receive a Half-Blue in a Full-Blue sport if your performance is strong but not quite at the level of a Full-Blue.
+Some sports have fixed rules about how Blues are awarded, while others are more discretionary.
+In general, competing well for the first team in the Varsity Match is a necessary condition for a Full-Blue.

-There is no actual physical award for achieving a Blue (although the ladies sometimes get certificates): it is all about the honour!
-However you do earn the right to wear various items of Blues clothing like the scarf, tie and rather hideous blazer.
-Half-Blues get to wear a slightly different tie.
+There is no physical award for achieving a Blue (although the ladies sometimes get certificates), as it’s about the honour.
+However, you earn the right to wear various items of Blues clothing, like the scarf, tie, and rather distinctive blazer.
+Half-Blues get to wear a slightly different tie and blazer.

-Is cross-country a full-Blue sport, and if so how do I achieve a Blue?
+Is cross-country a Full-Blue sport?
+How do I achieve a Blue?

-Yes.
-Men’s athletics and cross-country always has had full-Blue status and, thanks to impressive results in recent years, now ladies’ cross-country also has this status.
+Yes, cross-country is a Full-Blue sport.
+Men’s athletics and cross-country have always had Full-Blue status, and thanks to impressive results in recent years, women’s cross-country now enjoys this status as well.

-To be awarded a Blue you must run in the Blues Varsity Match (that is in the first team race), but the actual award is still at captain’s discretion: you must perform well enough for the captain to feel you deserve a Blue.
-In some years the entire Blues team will be awarded full-Blues while in other years some runners will be awarded full-Blues and others half-Blues.
-For the women, at present there is the additional requirement of being one of the four scoring members of the Blues team.
+To be awarded a Blue, you must run in the Blues Varsity Match (i.e., the first-team race).
+The actual award, however, remains at the captain’s discretion: you must perform well enough for the captain to feel you deserve a Blue.
+In some years, the entire Blues team will be awarded Full-Blues, while in others, some runners may be awarded Full-Blues and others Half-Blues.

-It used to be the case that the award of Blues was based solely on performances in the Varsity Match but in recent times a runner who has achieved a half-Blue in the Varsity Match may have it upgraded to a full-Blue after an excellent performance in the BUCS cross-country championships.
-This is in recognition both of the importance of the BUCS race and of the fact that there are other universities outside Oxford and Cambridge competing to be the best at cross-country.
-Again the BUCS-upgrade policy is at captain’s discretion and so may vary from year to year.
+It used to be the case that Blues were awarded solely based on performances in the Varsity Match, but in recent times, runners who achieve a Half-Blue in the Varsity Match may have it upgraded to a Full-Blue after a strong performance in the BUCS Cross-Country Championships.
+This recognises both the importance of the BUCS race and the fact that other universities outside Oxford and Cambridge also compete to be the best at cross-country.
+Again, this BUCS-upgrade policy is at the captain’s discretion and may vary from year to year.

 What is BUCS?

-BUCS stands for the British University Colleges Sport.
-It is the governing body that organizes the British university championships in pretty much all the sports available.
-The BUCS Cross-Country Championships usually take place in early February with a different university hosting the event each year.
+BUCS stands for British Universities and Colleges Sport.
+It is the governing body that organises the British university championships for almost every sport.
+The BUCS Cross-Country Championships usually take place in early February, with different universities hosting the event each year.

 What is the Chris Brasher College League?